Makae/ch.bfh.bti7054.w2014.q.groot/README.md

 ## Specific information regarding the BFH Project
 This list is based on the introduction presentation.
-The paths show which files show the fulfilling of the requirements the best:
+The paths show which files show the fulfilling of the requirements the best.
+After the file path there might be a ":methodName()" which specifies the exact method.
 * a Web frontend with a mixture of static and dynamic content
   * Navigation Menu:
     * viewlets/viewlet.navi.php -> Main menu